nothke/UnityDOTSGotchas/README.md

 - RenderMesh (from Unity.Rendering, found in "Hybrid Rendering" package)
 - LocalToWorld (from Unity.Transforms)

+Optionally, you can use Translation, Rotation, Scale or other transform component to place the entity.

-Note: MeshRender is a ISharedComponentData and must be set with SetSharedComponentData Important!: Material provided to the MeshRender must be GPU instanced (tick GPU instancing in the material inspector)
+Note: MeshRender is a ISharedComponentData and must be set with SetSharedComponentData

+Important!: Material provided to the MeshRender must be GPU instanced (tick GPU instancing in the material inspector)
-Additionally, you can use Translation, Rotation, Scale or other transform component to place the entity.

 #### Example:

-Create the archetype and render mesh at start:
+Create the archetype and RenderMesh at start:
 ```
 EntityArchetype myRenderableArchetype = World.Active.EntityManager.CreateArchetype(
     typeof(RenderMesh),